 During phase one of the project, we explored standardising and automating the assessment process as well as developing a proof of concept of a machine learning model.
 The model is designed to provide therapy teams with evidence-based insights to support treatment choices, based on the likelihood that a patient will recover for a given treatment type.
 A digital assessment has since been rolled out in an IAPT service in Cornwall, demonstrating this is possible in practice.

 In phase two, we are now exploring the possibility of digitising the referral to treatment pathway; where a patient who self-refers to an IAPT service can complete all assessment information online prior to their first appointment.
-During this phase, we are also exploring how machine learning could offer treatment insights informed by historical data, to support therapists in their clinical decision making.
+During this phase, we are also exploring how machine learning could offer treatment insights informed by historical data, to support therapists in their interactions with patients.

 Automating the assessment process for over 1m patients could release more than £50m to the NHS.
 Also, machine learning could identify individuals who may benefit from digital interventions earlier, with estimated savings from increased adoption of digital therapy of £27m.
 Further work is needed to understand the wider economic impact of the project but initial analysis suggests this will lead to large cost savings and increased efficiency.
 If waiting times can be reduced, and speed and reliability of recovery improved, benefits to the individual and society are substantial.